grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 "Most women whom work at hospitals with any job are feminen, nuturing, of decent intellect (for a woman) and lonely (to the point of suicide).
 Their genes are valuable european genes that we should replicate.
 We need to snatch nurses for our european loyalist gene pool and turn them in to stay at home mums for >4 children so that they dont work for the state, we collapse the welfare state, produce white babies and prevent the nurse from dealing with negroes and other abominations STDs and can opener accidents. #pumpanurse"

 This post is dense with attributions and assumptions.
-As can already be observed through the splitting of the post into single sentences (sents) it can be re-constructed as an argument:
+When the post is split into single sentences (sents) it becomes evident how it can be re-constructed as an argument:

 **P1**: "Most women whom work at hospitals with any job are feminen, nuturing, of decent intellect (for a woman) and lonely (to the point of suicide)."